 • AGNULA: A GNU/Linux Audio distributionTerminado

-The AGNULA project aimed at the creation of a fully functional, entirely Free Software GNU/Linux distribution for professional audio users.
-It is a project run by key players in the audio field with funding by the European Commission.
-The FSFE as a partner of this project is taking care of the legal issues, the long-term aspects and also making sure the Free Software community interests are heard.
+The AGNULA project aimed to create a fully functional, completely Free Software GNU/Linux distribution for professional audio users.
+Run by key players in the audio community, and funded by the European Commission, the FSFE was a partner in the project, taking care of the legal issues, its long-term aspects, and making sure that the interests of the Free Software community were heard.